 The NICEIC domestic ventilation training and assessment course has been developed by leading industry experts and focuses on providing a technical competency for electricians, contractors, heating engineers and ventilation installers.
 The course covers everything from passive stack ventilation to commissioning of a mechanical ventilation heat recovery unit.
-Once completed you will recieve an NICEIC certificate.
+On successful completion you will recieve an NICEIC certificate.

 What is covered on the domestic ventilation course?